MetaMudraGames/Asphyxia/games/01_AXIOM/DESIGN_NOTES.md

 ║   2.
 SHOW, DON'T TELL                                           ║
 ║      No hints.
 No explanations.
 Experience teaches.             ║ ║                                                                 ║
 ║   3.
-THE OPERATOR IS EVIL                                       ║
+THE OPERATOR IS A COLLECTOR                                ║
 ║      Never helps.
-Collects the dead.
-Enjoys failure.            ║ ║                                                                 ║
+Owns the dead.
+May cause crises.              ║ ║      Curious about humanity.
+Watching always.                   ║ ║                                                                 ║
 ║   4.
 REWARDS ARE EARNED                                         ║
 ║      Terminals unlock through competence.                       ║
 ║      AetherMind opens through victory.                          ║
-║                                                                 ║
+║      Victory itself may be a gift.
+You'll never know.           ║ ║                                                                 ║
 ║   5.
 PERMADEATH IS REAL                                         ║
 ║      Death ends the session.
-No restart.                        ║ ║      Purgatory makes it hurt.                                   ║ ║                                                                 ║
+No restart.                        ║ ║      Digital Hell makes it meaningful.                          ║ ║                                                                 ║
 ║   6.
 TRANSLATION IS THE SKILL                                   ║
 ║      Convert values to logic.
 That's the game.                  ║ ║      That's also the real-world problem.                        ║ ║                                                                 ║
+║   7.
+CONTINUITY IS CANON                                        ║
+║      The family tree matters across games.                      ║ ║      The Operator remembers everyone.                           ║ ║      Cards carry narrative forward.                             ║ ║                                                                 ║
+║   8.
+MYSTERY REMAINS                                            ║
+║      Who changed AXIOM's variables?                             ║
+║      Why does the Operator collect?                             ║ ║      Was victory really yours?                                  ║
+║      The questions are the point.                               ║ ║                                                                 ║
 ╚═════════════════════════════════════════════════════════════════╝
 ```